Introduction: The Importance of Expat Retirement Planning

 Do not underestimate the tax advantages of living overseas.

-While domestic pension plans offer certain advantages, they are not the only option available and are often not the best.
 Some expats may find that transferring their pension to a Qualifying Recognised Overseas Pension Scheme (QROPS) or an International SIPP (Self-Invested Personal Pension) provides more flexibility and potential tax advantages towards their expat retirement planning.

 Unlocking the potential of an Offshore savings plan?